5 Ways to Keep Outdoor Time After Going Back to SchoolSeptember 7, 2021 • Get Outdoors

 Children can look out for different types of flowers such as primrose, pansy, sunflower, lavender and even daisies.
 Encourage them to look closely at the stem of the plant, the bud of the flower, the petals and pollen.
 They can learn so much from examining a flower closely and it can link to lessons in school about bees, pollination and flowers.

 Look out for butterflies resting their wings.
 Carefully study the colours and patterns on their wings and note down how each one is different.
-Use our butterfly spotting sheet and see how many you can find.
 Examine fallen leaves and see if you can find any holes where a hungry caterpillar has been for a visit.

 5) Find a new park to play in

 Visiting the same places can become repetitive and uninspiring for a child.
 Ignite their imagination and create adventures with somewhere new.
-Take a tour of the neighbourhood and surrounding areas in search of a new park, or ask other families for recommendations.
+Take a tour of the neighbourhood and surrounding areas in search of a new park.
 You could do it on the way home from school or on a weekend.